fwspie/AndroRAT-Mobile/README.md

 python androRAT.py --help
 ```

-If you got any questions or help, contact feel free to contact me :3 - fwspie
+If you got any questions or help, feel free to contact me :3 - fwspie